The COVER Renderer

 COVER is the module responsible for displaying the 3D scene.
 You can use it on a desktop, but it works as well an immersive multi-screen projection system and with VR glasses.
 Here, we learn how to use it when configured for the desktop.
 Although it can be used independent from a visualization system (i.e. COVISE or Vistle), we will only look at how to use it with Vistle.

-Figure 2: COVER renderer with desktop and VR user interface.
+COVER renderer with desktop and VR user interface.

-The COVER window consists of a menu bar at the top, a Toolbar below and the render area, where the scene is shown.
+When COVER is configured for the desktop, it shows a menu bar at the top, a Toolbar below and the render area, where the scene is shown.
 You can interact with the scene using your mouse.
-Moreover, there is the VR Menu, usually at the right-hand side of the render area.
 From there, as well as from the menu and Toolbar, you can configure several often used settings.
 In the figure above, which shows the COVER window, the Toolbar buttons functions are indicated by labels.
-From left to right you can find settings for animations, views, navigation, and workflow execution.
+From left to right you can find interaction elements for controlling animations, views, navigation, and workflow execution.

 Further, COVER comes along with a tablet user interface (TabletUI), which allows the user to adjust many other parameters and in many cases offers more detailed settings.
 The TabletUI attaches to a running COVER and can be started using the command: